Right. Where were we?

 Regarding the course, my impressions were that Berlin is certainly flat and fast.
 I could see why lots of people come here looking for a PB or something even more special, eleven world records have been set here.

-Course profile: Ok, it's not quite pancake flat and there are a couple of rises after halfway but it's quick alright!
+Berlin Marathon course elevation profile: Ok, it's not quite pancake flat and there are a couple of rises after halfway but it's quick alright!

 As I pass mile 18, I start to experience some stomach issues.
 This is not unusual and probably happens in half of my marathons.
 I will normally make a call on whether it's something I think I can endure or it needs to be 'dealt with' during the race.
 Between 19 and 20 miles, it becomes clear that some action needs to be taken so I dash into the row of portaloos situated after each drinks station.
 As I hopefully pick a door in the 'state of the toilet' lottery, it's safe to say that someone before me had experienced a similar situation but it appears that they weren't able to take timely action.
 I'll leave it at that I think.